 Many people want to know if SOC 3 is better than SOC 2.
 Is it possible to get a SOC 2 report without a SOC 1 report?

-SOC1, SOC2, and SOC3 are all kinds of reporting.
-The numbers don’t show a specific order or a higher level of quality.
-The good news is, that you don’t have to wait for SOC 1 audit to finish before you start with the SOC2.
-And getting a SOC 3 isn’t harder or more difficult than getting a SOC 2.
+The good news is that you don’t have to wait for SOC 1 audit to finish before you start with SOC2.
+And getting a SOC 3 isn’t more complex or difficult than getting a SOC 2.

 All about SOC 1